 As one of the three tenets, service is the fundamental element of Circle K International.
 Collectively, through service, Circle K members make an impact on their campuses and communities.
 Without service, Circle K International would be just another campus activity.
 College students are making the world a better place one service project at a time by volunteering at various local institutions.
 Members can also discover their love for service by doing service projects.
-They can do service projects with other schools around the Magic Kingdom Division and beyond.
+They can do service projects with other schools around the Citrus Division and beyond.
 Together, Circle K'ers truly make a difference in the community.

 Each year, the Cal-Nev-Ha District of Circle K adopts and works toward a new District Service Initiative (DSI).
 A DSI is our district’s service goal to promote within the club and educate the members about.
 It’s up to the club’s service chairs to come up with activities, events and service that relate or contribute to our DSI such as table-top service projects or workshops pertaining to the DSI.
 The purpose of the DSI is to help spread awareness to issues that our world is currently facing.
-In years past, our DSIs have ranged from Leaping Towards Literacy (2014-2015), Hope for the Homeless (2015-2016), Serve to Conserve: Planet Conservation (2016-2017), Be the Change - Personal Health (2017-2018) and last year’s term had the challenge of taking on the DSI of Helping Those With Disabilities.
-For this year, the district has chosen the DSI to be Focusing on Education.
+In years past, our DSIs have ranged from Leaping Towards Literacy (2014-2015), Hope for the Homeless (2015-2016), Serve to Conserve: Planet Conservation (2016-2017), Be the Change - Personal Health (2017-2018), Helping Those With Disabilities (2018-2019), and last year’s term had the challenge of taking on the DSI of Focusing on Education.
+For this year, the district has chosen the DSI to be Environmental Sustainability.

 Environmental sustainability is responsibly interacting with the planet to maintain natural resources and avoid jeopardizing the ability for future generations to meet their needs.